Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Gigameter unit of measurement.
 Abbreviate "Gm."
 ### kMegaMeter
 Megameter unit of measurement.
 Abbreviated "Mm."
+### messageDuration
+How long to display a screen message.
 ### shared
 Shared instance of the helper.
+### debugMode
+Flag to indicate that the mod is in debug mode.
 ### interstellarWarpSpeedMultiplier
 When in intersteller space, vessels can go much faster.
 This multiplier tells us how much faster we can go.
 For comparison, Mass Effect Andromeda's Tempest can cruise at 4745 times light speed, or 13 light-years per day.
+### warpEngineerSkill
+Skill to use for improving warp engine performance.
+### warpSpeedBoostRank
+Minimum skill rank required to improve warp engine performance.
+### warpSpeedSkillMultiplier
+Skill multiplier to use when improving warp engine performance.
 ### autoCircularize
 Flag to indicate whether or not to auto-circularize the orbit.
 ### circularizationResourceDef